maidsafe-archive/SystemDocs/attacks/isp_simulates_network.md

-# ISP simulates network
+# An ISP simulates a network

-This attack was actually discussed and brought to our attention by somebody thought to be senior in the crypto world.

-##Attack Description
+##Attack description

-In this case the ISP, creates a simulated or fake network.
-On this network they get data you request, but do not actually store data you attempt to store.
+In this attack an ISP creates a simulated or fake network.
+On this network the ISP gets data that the user has requested, but does not actually store data the user has attempted to store.

-##Attack Purpose
+##Attack purpose

-To force users to lose data that may be important to them or simply discredit the system.
+The purpose of this attack is to force users to lose data that may be important to them or simply discredit the SAFE Network.

-##Attack Avoidance
+##Attack avoidance

-In this case the bootstrapping client or vault will not be able to connect to the bootstrap nodes listed in the cache file.
-This file contains the IP port and public key of bootstrap nodes (nodes determined in last session to be directly connected or full cone NAT).
-As the boostrap session is encrypted with the public key of any bootstrap nodes then the connect request will fail.
-The client will then detect this is not a valid network.
+In this case the bootstrapping MaidSafe client or Vault will not be able to connect to the bootstrap Vaults listed in the cache file.
+This file contains the IP port and public key of bootstrap Vaults.

+As the bootstrap session is encrypted with the public key of any bootstrap Vaults then the connect request will fail.
+The Maidsafe client then detects this is not a valid network.

-##Improved Attack
+##Improved attack description

-Have the ISP machines pretend to be your machine and ask for the bootstrap info on your behalf.
+An ISP's machine pretends to be the user's machine and asks for the bootstrap information on the users behalf.

-##Attack Avoidance
+##Improved attack avoidance

-In this case the ISP machine could request the info and pass back to you.
-That information is encrypted to you, so the ISP cannot really access it (unless they break RSA 4096).
-You then connect to your closes nodes.
-If the closest nodes are fake they will not be able to process the connect request (encrypted to each end).
+In this case an ISP's machine could request the information and pass it back to the user.
+That information is encrypted to the user, so an ISP cannot really access it (unless they can break RSA 4096).
+The user then connects to their closest Vaults.
+If the closest Vaults are fake they will not be able to process the connect request, which is encrypted to each end.
 So again this attack fails.

-##Client

-This is only applicable for clients, not yet logged in.
-On receipt of the login packet, the client will then encrypt a close nodes request to the bootstrap node.
-Again this is returned encrypted.
-So the attack is circomvented.
+This is only applicable for MaidSafe clients that have not yet logged in.
+On receipt of the login packet, the MaidSafe client encrypts a close Vault request to the bootstrap Vault.
+Again this is returned encrypted, so the attack is circumvented.